Israel tells US it has serious reservations about Iran nuclear deal | ExBulletin

 Biden, since taking office on Jan.20, has repeatedly expressed Washington’s support for Israel, but has been more measured in his approach than Trump.

 Lapid recognized the need for redress.
-“Over the past few years, mistakes have been made.
+In recent years, mistakes have been made.
 Israel’s bipartisan position has been hurt.
 We will correct these errors together.

-Blinken also reiterated Lapid Washington’s concerns over Israeli attempts to expel several Palestinian families to East Jerusalem, and the status of the city’s al-Aqsa Mosque, Islam’s third holiest site, during the holy Muslim month of Ramadan, US officials said.
+Blinken also reiterated to Lapid Washington concerns about Israeli attempts to deport several Palestinian families to East Jerusalem, and the status of the city’s al-Aqsa Mosque, the third holiest site in Islam, during the holy Muslim month of Ramadan, US officials said.

 Blinken also told Lapid about the need for humanitarian aid in Gaza, where 250 Palestinians were killed and dozens of buildings were destroyed last month by Israeli airstrikes.